Gamesright

 Deletion of data

-The data we process is deleted in accordance with legal requirements as soon as the consents to processing are revoked or other permissions no longer apply (e.g. if the purpose of processing this data no longer applies or it is no longer required for the purpose).
-If the data is not deleted because it is required for other legally permissible purposes, its processing will be restricted to these purposes.
+The data we process will be deleted in accordance with legal requirements as soon as the consent to processing is revoked or other permissions no longer apply (e.g. if the purpose of processing this data no longer applies or it is no longer required for that purpose).
+If the data is not deleted because it is required for other legally permissible purposes, its processing will be limited to these purposes.
 This means that the data will be blocked and not processed for other purposes.
 This applies, for example, to data that must be retained for commercial or tax law reasons or whose storage is necessary to assert, exercise or defend legal claims or to protect the rights of another natural or legal person.

-As part of our data protection information, we can provide users with further information on the deletion and storage of data that applies specifically to the respective processing operations.
+As part of our privacy policy, we can provide users with further information on the deletion and retention of data that applies specifically to the respective processing operations.

 Use of cookies

-Cookies are small text files or other storage notes that store information on end devices and read information from the end devices.
-For example, to store the login status in a user account, the contents of a shopping cart in an e-shop, the content accessed or the functions used in an online service.
-Cookies can also be used for different purposes, e.g. to ensure the functionality, security and convenience of online services and to create analyses of visitor flows.
+Cookies are small text files or other storage devices that store information on end devices and read information from end devices.
+For example, they can store the login status in a user account, the contents of a shopping cart in an e-shop, the content accessed, or the functions used in an online offering.
+Cookies can also be used for various purposes, such as improving the functionality, security, and convenience of online offerings, as well as creating analyses of visitor flows.

 Notes on consent: We use cookies in accordance with legal regulations.
-We therefore obtain prior consent from users, unless this is not required by law.
-Consent is not necessary in particular if the storage and reading of information, including cookies, is absolutely necessary in order to provide users with a telemedia service that they have expressly requested (i.e. our online offering).
-The revocable consent is clearly communicated to users and contains information on the respective cookie usage.
+Therefore, we obtain prior consent from users, unless this is not required by law.
+Consent is particularly unnecessary if the storage and retrieval of information, including cookies, is absolutely necessary to provide users with a telemedia service they have expressly requested (i.e., our online offering).
+The revocable consent will be clearly communicated to users and will contain information about the respective cookie usage.

-Notes on data protection legal bases: The legal basis under data protection law on which we process users' personal data using cookies depends on whether we ask users for consent.
+Notes on data protection legal bases: The legal basis under data protection law for processing users' personal data with the help of cookies depends on whether we ask users for their consent.
 If users consent, the legal basis for processing their data is their declared consent.
-Otherwise, the data processed using cookies is processed on the basis of our legitimate interests (e.g. in the commercial operation of our online offering and improving its usability) or, if this is done as part of fulfilling our contractual obligations, if the use of cookies is necessary to fulfill our contractual obligations.
-We will explain the purposes for which we process cookies in the course of this data protection declaration or as part of our consent and processing processes.
+Otherwise, the data processed with the help of cookies is processed on the basis of our legitimate interests (e.g. in the commercial operation of our online offering and improving its usability) or, if this occurs as part of the fulfillment of our contractual obligations, if the use of cookies is necessary to fulfill our contractual obligations.
+We explain the purposes for which we process cookies in the course of this data protection declaration or as part of our consent and processing procedures.

 Storage period: With regard to the storage period, the following types of cookies are distinguished: